20.06.2025

 Configuring the network interface in Ubuntu 18.04 was a surprise to many.
-Although there exists, familiar to all, the configuration file /etc/network/interfaces, it says:
+Although there exists, familiar to all, the configuration linux network interfaces file - /etc/network/interfaces, it says:

 Configuration via ifupdown has been replaced by netplan.
 Configuration via/etc/netplan.
 If you want to go back to ifupdown configure via command: